 Dimensions: 10.13 x 5.5 x 5.75 Inches; 5-Inch Sanding Pad

-Palm Sander Buying Guide
+Palm Sander Buying Guide for 2021

 We want to help you find the best palm sander for your project, so we’ve created a buyer’s guide to help you understand the features you should look at when choosing a palm sander to get the right sander for your needs.